AKRJAV/London-Fire-Brigade-Incidents-Report-Time-Series-Analysis---Power-BI-Dashboard/README.md

 Types of Special Services: Details on special services provided, such as entry/exit assistance, flood response, lift releases, and more.
 Usage
 This analysis and dashboard are designed to help stakeholders understand incident trends, improve resource allocation, and optimize response times.

-Clone this repository.
-Open the Power BI file (if available) to explore the visualizations.
-Review the insights and trends from the data.